Apilex100/File-Compression/README.md

 - Grouping repeating **bit patterns** rather than single characters for better ratios.
 - **Unicode** support beyond single-byte characters.
 - Replacing the linear codeword lookup during decode with a tree walk for faster decoding.
-- Adding a build system (Makefile/CMake) and a round-trip test harness.
+- Adding a build system (Makefile/CMake) to complement the existing `benchmark.sh` round-trip harness.

 ## Author